The First Point

 was touched by his chivalrous offer and followed as he pulled her along, head

 down into the wind.
-They had barely
+They had barely begun their trek when she stopped.

 “Wait,

 Ian.
 Let me try something.”
 She squeezed his hand.
-“Can you stand the cold for a minute?”
+“Can you stand the cold for

 “Sure,